github/docs/content/codespaces/customizing-your-codespace/changing-the-machine-type-for-your-codespace.md

 {% data reusables.codespaces.codespaces-machine-types %} You can choose an alternative machine type either when you create a codespace or at any time after you've created a codespace.

-For information on choosing a machine type when you create a codespace, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace)."
+For information on choosing a machine type when you create a codespace, see "[Creating a codespace for a repository](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository)."

+{% data reusables.codespaces.machine-types-for-unpublished-codespaces %} For more information, see "[Creating a codespace from a template](/codespaces/developing-in-codespaces/creating-a-codespace-from-a-template)."

 ## Changing the machine type